HectorRDB/dbgwas/README.md

 ```
 5. After finishing the execution, the output can be found in the folder ```bin/output/visualisations```

-# Downloading, installing, running and troubleshooting
+# Downloading, installing and running
 ## Downloading the precompiled binaries
 This is the easiest way to run the tool since it is already precompiled.